 Another way to keep your good team members is to ensure they’re being challenged.
 Being stagnant is the stuff of nightmares for hard-working and motivated individuals, so to keep them stimulated and interested, make sure the work stretches their skills and abilities.

 Making mistakes is an inevitable part of being human and your team are aware of that.
 Instead of trying to cover up a mishap, it’s always best to admit when you’ve done something wrong.
 Not only will it make rectifying the situation easier, but your team will appreciate the humility and respect you even more.
 Lastly, it can also influence them to do the same should they find themselves in a similar situation.

 6. Set an example

 Regardless of your position, everyone should conduct themselves courteously and with dignity at work.
 But when you’re in a position of authority, you are more in the spotlight so it becomes more imperative to behave accordingly.
 Setting an example is one of the best ways to communicate your expectations of how you want your team to act.
-So it goes without saying that you should be conscious of how you interact with people and how you conduct yourself in the office because there will be people around you that may take cue from your behavior and think it’s appropriate.
+So it goes without saying that you should be conscious of how you interact with people and how you conduct yourself in the office because there will be people around you that may take a cue from your behaviour and think it’s appropriate.

 7. Learn from others

 A good leader doesn’t just shell out orders and assert their agendas.
 Instead, they give their team the chance to communicate their ideas and suggestions.
 Listening to what your team have to say gives you the opportunity to learn from them as you’ll be exposed to all different kinds of viewpoints and insights.
 Instead of constantly telling your team how to do things, creating a space for idea exchange and discussion allows them to come up with various solutions and enhance their problem-solving skills.
 Plus, you may acquire knowledge that you would’ve never thought of yourself!